 The anomalous response at f > 0.5 C/P has little effect on common SFR summary metrics such as MTF50, which is why it has been mostly, though not entirely, ignored.
-But it affects the consistency of metrics such as

-NEQ, to be introduced below, that depend on $K(f) = SFR(f)^2/NPS(f)$.
+But we were concerned about how it might affect the consistency of metrics such as NEQ, that depend on $K(f) = SFR(f)^2/NPS(f)$.